Inubaka: Recurring characters

 Kentaro's South Korean friend and exchange student.
 He initially fears dogs due to their cultural association with food and a past encounter with an aggressive stray.
 He develops a crush on Suguri and adopts a Shiba Inu puppy named Chanta to overcome his fear.
-Despite initial difficulties, Kim becomes a dedicated owner but struggles to discipline Chanta due to his overwhelming love.
+In surmounting his initial difficulties, Kim becomes a dedicated owner, but struggles to discipline Chanta due to his overwhelming love.
 Chanta's presence makes Kim popular among female pet owners, and he creates a photo book featuring Suguri alongside Chanta.